-"---These cows are not doing so good," Kumar interjected, this time bringing Leona out of the dream world into the present.
+"---These cows are not doing so good," Kumar interjected, this time bringing Leona out of her dream world into the present.
 Indeed, some of the bovine, perhaps reincarnated human, souls seemed depressed.
 Some stared into space.
 Some walked in circles, Some looked at the same tree, rock or fallen branch again and again, as if they had forgot what their eyes had seen ten seconds ago.
 Some merely walked around with a wobbly gate.
-One of the bovines, who seemed to be lost within its own skin and home range than the others, , by intention or accident, walked at a brisk pace towards a cliff that would put anything that ventured onto it into a permanent fall.
+One of the bovines, who seemed to be more lost within its own skin and home range than the others, by intention or accident, walked at a brisk pace towards a cliff that would put anything that ventured onto it into a permanent fall.

 "No!!!"
 Kumar yelled at the cow.
 He rushed over to it, diverting it with a stick, screams and finally his fist to remain on the stable side of the cliff belonging to the still living.
-In the process of doing so, he saw, then brought Leona's attention to bones below of half eaten cattle, bushes and small trees with berries on them interspersed between them.
-The carrion dining on the cattle seemed stone, those who were still alive anyway.
+In the process of doing so, he saw, then brought to Leona's attention to bovine bones and corpses below the hill.
+They were also the skeletons of half eaten cattle.
+Bushes and small trees with berries on them were interspersed between them.
+The carrion dining on the cattle seemed stoned, those who were still alive anyway.